jfischoff/oxymoron/README.md

 ## Here Be Dragons

 After I uploaded this I decided to try a more complicated example and noticed that I had only covered 3 of 26*26 cases necessary for the leqAChar function.
-Well that was easy to fix, but my point is I am putting this up halfbaked to get feedback.
+Well that was easy to fix, but my point is I am putting this up half baked to get feedback.
 If you do find an issue add it and I will take care of it.

 If the idea of type level checking for OpenGL code excites you, find me on irc as  jfischoff, or email me at jonathangfischoff@gmail.com.